DavidObando/carnd/Term3/Project1/README.md

 # Path Planning project

 The goals / steps of this project are the following:
-  * Design a path planner that is able to create smooth, safe paths for the car to follow along a 3 lane highway with traffic.
+  * Design a path planner that is able to create smooth, safe paths for the car to follow along a 3-lane highway with traffic.
   * A successful path planner will be able to keep inside its lane, avoid hitting other cars, and pass slower moving traffic all by using localization, sensor fusion, and map data.

 [//]: # (Image References)